 New in the Cape Winelands

-- Overgaauw Restaurant – this is the eagerly awaited restaurant of the guys who started Table at De Meye.
-Their signature is relaxed food served like you are in someones home – big bowls of veg and salads to help yourself and food prepared only to order – so that there is no waste.
-Fresh and artisan produce ruled at the last spot.
-As such I am hoping the signature is the same at Overgaauw.
-The good news is that this spot is not limited to only weekends like it was at De Meye.
-They are open Thursday to Sunday for lunch & for dinner on Friday night only.
-It has literally just launched – Nov 2014.
-Camilla has teamed up with her brother for this venture and her foodie hubby Russel will also be around to assist.
+- Overgaauw Restaurant – This is currently my favourite winelands restaurant – we have become groupies!
+Their signature is relaxed food served like you are in someones home – big bowls of veg and salads to help yourself and only enough food prepared according to the bookings for the day- so that there is no waste.
+Fresh and artisan produce rule – and they spend lots of time sourcing locally grown produce and artisan locally made products.
+Russel is your charming host – he comes and tells you the menu and where everything was sourced from in the region.
+It is a mystery menu every weekend – as such it may be best to leave fussy friends at home – however with platters of dishes at each course – usually everyone finds something they love!
+They are open Thursday to Sunday for lunch.
+Camilla has teamed up with her brother for this venture and her foodie hubby Russel acts as the host.
 Russel does some of the best food photography in the country.
-Bookings go through Overgaauw wine estate – even though the restaurant does not seem to be on their website yet!
 Check out one of the first blogs that seems to have come out on the restaurant.
-To book call 021 881 3185 or email email@example.com
+To book call 021 881 3910 or 079 904 2995 or email firstname.lastname@example.org

 - Schoon de Companje – this spot started life as a small artisanal bakery called De Oude Bank Bakkerij in 2010 with a coffee machine.
 It has recently become a little artisanal hub with the bakery, lots of tables for lunches and coffees, an artisan coffee bean roasting section, a fabulous meat counter where you can shop to take things home, a small fresh produce section and lots of yummy condiments on the shelves to buy to take home……..but make sure you do NOT leave without buying Fritz’s olive sticks – they rock.
 This is a fab relaxed foodie setting where all the dishes revolve around the artisan bread being made in the shop.
 This is a buzzy fun relaxed spot which is fab to simply sit and people watch while having funky sandwiches.
 I love it – do not miss it if you are anywhere near Stellenbosch town for lunch!
 Address: Corner of Bird and Church Street Stellenbosch.
 Open Tues – Sat 07.30am – 7pm, Sun 8am to 3pm.
 Tel 021 883 21 87

-- The Restaurant at Newton Johnson (Hermanus Wine Region) is replacing Heaven Restaurant at Newton Johnson Wine Estate.
+- The Restaurant at Newton Johnson (Hermanus Wine Region) has replaced Heaven Restaurant at Newton Johnson Wine Estate.
 This is an awesome venue with glass windows boasting gorgeous views of the vines below.
 This is a new venture for Chef Eric Bulpitt who has left the Round House Restaurant in Cape Town.
 His business partner is George Jardine of Jordan Restaurant.
 George is regarded as one of South Africa’s top chefs and this restaurant looks like a great addition to the Hermanus wine region which is know as The Hemel en Aarde Valley (The Heaven on Earth Valley).
-The restaurant is set to open on 1 October 2013.
-To book - tel: 028-3123862 / cell: 072-9053947 / email: firstname.lastname@example.org
+The restaurant opened on 1 October 2013 and has just been voted one of South Africa’s Top 10 restaurants in the recent Eat out Awards (Nov 2014).
+To book- tel: 028-3123862 / cell: 072-9053947 / email: firstname.lastname@example.org

 - De Grendel Restaurant (Durbanville Winelands – about 20 minutes from Cape Town central) – I cannot recommend this highly enough – gob smacking views of Table Mountain and the city makes this one to make sure you get to for an early booking to see the sun set.
 Combine this with a fine dining experience that is great value for money – R255 for 2 courses or R300 for 3 courses.
 Some background on those behind the food: Diners sensing Michelin-star excellence on the palate will be spot-on as De Grendel Restaurant is a culinary collaboration between De Grendel and Crown Hotels and Restaurants who owns the Michelin starred The Crown at Whitebrook (voted 2011 Best Restaurants in Wales) and Celtic Manor.
 My verdict: Book immediately – this is a really special treat!!
 I am in love with this spot.
 The dinner blew me away, as did the view, the dishes, the presenation and one of the nicest sauvignon blancs on the planet!
 Info: Tel +27 21 558 7035.
 Directions: Head out of Cape Town on the N1 Paarl direction, Leave the N1 at exit 18; continue left down the Plattekloof Road for another 5 km, De Grendel is on the right (it has its own traffic light and is signposted)